Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Bosonic Realization of non-degenerate classical Whittaker modules at the critical level

-\begin{remark} Note that $\Pi(0)$ is $\Z$--graded, but it is not $\Zp$--graded.
+\begin{remark} Note that $\Pi(0)$ is $\Z$--graded, while it is not $\Zp$--graded.
 But one can also apply Zhu's algebra theory to construct and classify its $\Zp$--graded modules.
-One can show that in our case Zhu's algebra $A(\Pi(0))$ is isomorphic to the associative algebra $\mathcal{A}$ and therefore $U$ has the structure of an irreducible module for $A(\Pi(0))$.
+One can show that in our case Zhu's algebra $A(\Pi(0))$ is isomorphic to the associative algebra $\mathcal{A}$ and therefore $U$ has the structure of a simple module for $A(\Pi(0))$.
 So the existence of the module $\Pi_{\lambda}$ also follows from Zhu's algebra theory. \end{remark}

 Since $M \subset \Pi(0)$ we can consider $\Pi_{\lambda}$ as a $\widehat{\frak b}_1$--module.